 Plush hotel suites and travel writer deadlines

-Such suites ooze romance.
+Such hotel suites ooze romance.
 There’s the king size bed with a gazillion thread count Egyptian linen.
 Walls that peel away from a bedroom revealing a twinkling ocean.
 Private swimming pools.
 A personal Butler on hand in case I need, oh let’s say, a helicopter to pick me up from the hotel’s rooftop helipad (as you do…).
 A choice of bathtubs, whether indoors or out.
 Let’s not forget the shower with twin rain shower heads.
-I imagine a post-coitally disheveled couple sharing their holiday plans, each standing under their own aquatic cascade, chatting about the day ahead, tea cup just beyond the cavalcade of water, maybe even a slice of vegemite-smeared toast.
-Nearby, hang two matching bathrobes.
+I imagine a post-coital disheveled couple sharing their holiday plans, each standing under their own aquatic cascade, chatting about the day ahead, tea cup just beyond the cavalcade of water, maybe even a slice of vegemite-smeared toast.
+Nearby hang two matching bathrobes.

 It’s the two glasses that characterised my lonesomeness, not only of life on the road, but also once I returned home.
 With the lights of London or the sexy Tahitian moonlight bouncing off my keyboard, invariably I’d polish off the whole bottle solo as I tapped away at my laptop into the night.
 Deadlines don’t care about lonely hearts.

 Motivated by preserving rather than pickling my liver for another 30 years or so, I decided to find someone to share the champagne with.

 Advertising for a Travel Writer’s Plus One to find love online